ibm-cloud-docs/databases-for-postgresql/getting-started.md

 1. In an editor, open a new file and add the following:

   ```
 ---
 applications:
-  - name:    clouddatabases-postgresql-helloworld-nodejs
+- name:    example-helloworld-nodejs
-    host:    clouddatabases-postgresql-helloworld-nodejs
+  routes:
+  - route: example-helloworld-nodejs.mybluemix.net
   memory:  128M
   services:
     - example-psql
   ```

-2. Change the `host` value to something unique.
-The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`.
+2. Change the `route` value to something unique.
+The host you choose will determinate the subdomain of your application's URL:  `<route>.mybluemix.net`.
 3. Change the `name` value.
 The value you choose will be the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 4. Update the `services` value to match the alias of the service you created in [Create a Cloud Foundry alias for the database service](#create-alias).